 In the next two to four years, Daimler said home technology will have similar components such as face recognition technology and, yes, personality.
 “If Cozmo misses a block, what it does is it expresses disappointment,” he said.
 “Imagine if your dishwasher did that.”

 Another lesson learned in robot-human interaction is how robots should approach humans.
 When Cozmo moves toward someone it recognizes, it never turns away from the person.
-Daimler said moving in a straight line, turning 90 degrees and then moving in a straight line might make sense from a computational perspective, but it doesn’t make sense in practice.
-“What they found is that people get freaked out if the robot turns away.
+Daimler said moving in a straight line, turning 90 degrees and then moving in a straight line might make sense from a computational perspective, but it doesn’t make sense in practice. “a>What they found is that people get freaked out if the robot turns away.
 It’s unpredictable behavior.”
 Instead, Cozmo “kind of waddles toward you,” he said.

 Finally, size, apparently, matters.
 Cozmo is tiny, the size of a couple of fists.
 “When it makes mistakes, and it will make mistakes, we’re more forgiving of it,” Daimler said.
 When the robot is bigger, the stakes in robot-human interaction are higher, and the machine is expected to operate perfectly, he said.

 “You can imagine the reaction would be a little different if Cozmo was seven-feet tall,” he said.